wp-plugins/agreeable/readme.txt

 Tested up to: 3.9.1
 Stable tag: trunk
 License:GPLv2 or later
 Add an "Agree to terms" check box on login, registration, or comment forms.
-Works with BuddyPress and bbPress
+Works with BuddyPress and bbPress.

 == Description ==
 Add an "agree to terms" check box to your login and/or registration pages, requiring users to agree prior to logging in or registering.
 Tested with BuddyPress.
 Based on the I-Agree plugin by thesturs.